sass/sass/README.md

 The module mixin's arguments are derived from the module's members (which we can determine without executing the module).
 For every variable in module that has a `!default` flag, the module mixin has an argument with the same name and a default value of `null`.
-These arguments are in the order the variables are defined, although users should be strongly encouraged to only pass them by name.
+The mixin does not allow positional arguments, nor does it allow named arguments that are not derived from variables.

+> **Design note**:
+>
+> It may become useful to provide the ability to customize the behavior of
+> module mixins at the language level.
+It may be wise to define a convention for
+> reserved argument names so that we can add arguments to all module mixins in
+> the future.
+It's not clear what a good convention would be for this, though.

 When this mixin is included: